clastix/kamaji-console/README.md

 - `SVELTOS_SECRET_NAME`: Kubernetes Secret name of the Project Sveltos Dashboard token
 - `SVELTOS_URL`: FQDN of the Project Sveltos Dashboard to access

-> When all these data is provided, Kamaji Console will redirect the user directly to the Project Sveltos Dashboard,
+> When all these inputs are provided, Kamaji Console will redirect the user directly to the Project Sveltos Dashboard,
 > without the need for typing manually the required token.

 ## Development